microsoft/code-with-engineering-playbook/docs/agile-development/stand-ups/readme.md

 When answering what was worked on and what will be worked on, refer directly to tasks.
 This has two benefits:

 1. The answer will naturally be short (e.g. "I finished task 114 yesterday; which was to update the build of the api container image.
 I will be starting on task 115 today; which is to update the release pipeline for the same container image.").
 2. Unplanned work will be easily identifiable.
-If the person is unable to refer to a task, that typically indicates they are working on something unplanned or out of scope for the sprint (e.g. Yesterday, I was attempting to optimize some of the unit tests from last sprint to run faster).
+If the person is unable to refer to a task, that typically indicates they are working on something unplanned or out of scope for the sprint (e.g. Yesterday, I was attempting to optimize some unit tests from last sprint to run faster).

-If a contributor is not working on an existing sprint task they need to either create a new task under an existing sprint story to reflect that work, or defer that work until its scheduled for a later sprint.
+If a contributor is not working on an existing sprint task they need to either create a new task under an existing sprint story to reflect that work, or defer that work until it's scheduled for a later sprint.

 > If a contributor provides an update without referring to a task, ask the contributor which task.